olendorf/scientist_surveys/README.md

 Run the `main.R` to run the analysis.

+Any individual R files in `scripts` can also be run individual as desired.

 ## File Structure

 ```
 project
+|
 │   README.md
 │   main.r # Main analysis script
 │